zivtech/Bodiless-JS/packages/bodiless-bv/doc/components/BVLoaderProvider.md

 ## Usage

-First, you need to compose our custom BV components.
+First, you need to compose your custom BV components.

 ``` js
 import { BVRatingsSummaryBase, BVReviewsBase, asBodilessBV } from '@bodiless/bv';